metamn/react/content/blog/consistent-web-user-interfaces/index.md

 Class and prop-based user interfaces are programmable.
 They expose an API and they scale.

-It turns out with scale some APIs / UIs lose their uniformity.
-Namely, open APIs tend to produce non-uniform UIs, closed APIs guarantee uniform UIs.
+It turns out with scale some APIs / UIs lose their consistency.
+Namely, open APIs tend to produce non-consistent UIs, closed APIs guarantee consistent UIs.

 **Open-ended APIs** let developers bind freely, arbitrarily the structure, presentation and behavior. **Constraints-based APIs** impose constraints over the binding assuring integrity and uniformity.